These interviews questions are coming, so be prepared!

 Need more help?

-If you found this blog-post helpful, you may also like to read ‘Employer Insight: What we want from your Elevator Pitch’
+If you found this blog-post helpful, you may like to read ‘Preparing for interviews?
+You need to know STAR’.
+We also recommend reading: ‘Employer Insight: What we want from your Elevator Pitch’

 By Matt Lewis, MDXWorks On-Campus / Online, Middlesex University